arand013/u-develop-it/README.md

 SO THAT I can organize my thoughts and keep track of tasks I need to complete

-* GIVEN a note-taking application
+* GIVEN a command-line application that accepts user input
-1. WHEN I open the Note Taker
+1. WHEN I start the application
-* THEN I am presented with a landing page with a link to a notes page
+* THEN I am presented with the following options: view all departments, view all roles, view all employees, add a department, add a role, add an employee, and update an employee role
-2. WHEN I click on the link to the notes page
+2. WHEN I choose to view all departments
-* THEN I am presented with a page with existing notes listed in the left-hand column, plus empty fields to enter a new note title and the note’s text in the right-hand column
+* THEN I am presented with a formatted table showing department names and department ids
-3. WHEN I enter a new note title and the note’s text
+3. WHEN I choose to view all roles
-* THEN a Save icon appears in the navigation at the top of the page
+* THEN I am presented with the job title, role id, the department that role belongs to, and the salary for that role
-4. WHEN I click on the Save icon
+4. WHEN I choose to view all employees
-* THEN the new note I have entered is saved and appears in the left-hand column with the other existing notes
-5. WHEN I click on an existing note in the list in the left-hand column
-* THEN that note appears in the right-hand column
-6. WHEN I click on the Write icon in the navigation at the top of the page
+* THEN I am presented with a formatted table showing employee data, including employee ids, first names, last names, job titles, departments, salaries, and managers that the employees report to
+5. WHEN I choose to add a department
+* THEN I am prompted to enter the name of the department and that department is added to the database
+6. WHEN I choose to add a role
+* THEN I am prompted to enter the name, salary, and department for the role and that role is added to the database
+7. WHEN I choose to add an employee
+* THEN I am prompted to enter the employee’s first name, last name, role, and manager and that employee is added to the database
+8. WHEN I choose to update an employee role
-* THEN I am presented with empty fields to enter a new note title and the note’s text in the right-hand column
+* THEN I am prompted to select an employee to update and their new role and this information is updated in the database

 ## Table of Contents
 * [Installation](#installation)